 What other responsibilities are expected of me?

-You are expected to participate in four hours of work on scheduled work days.
-You are also expected to keep the North and East paths adjacent to your plot weeded and mulched.
-This is in addition to the 4 hours of community work (see diagram below.
+You are expected to participate in three hours of work.
+Instructions are in the shed.
+You are also responsible for keeping the North and East paths adjacent to your plot weeded and mulched (see diagram below).
+This is in addition to the 2 hours per plot of community work.

 Have a question that is not answered here?
 Contact us.